ccubc/DS_self_learning/unix/prezto_setup/README.md

 ## Better Terminal Experience with Prezto

 ### Disclaimer
 I am an *absolute newby* to serious coding.
-Now that since my coworkers run their Python script on terminal (whereas where I used to do is either Jupyter Notebook or Spider), and that I'm required to use Git every day, I'm starting to use the Terminal a lot, or shell, console, command line, whatever you call that scary black and white window with only a cursor to navigate through. <br>
+Now that since my coworkers run their Python script on terminal, and that I'm required to use Git every day, I'm starting to use the Terminal a lot, or shell, console, command line, whatever you call that scary black and white window with only a cursor to navigate through. <br>
 Fortunately a friend pointed me to this repo: [Prezto](https://github.com/sorin-ionescu/prezto), and it was so good that made me want to write this.
 ## Installing Prezto could:
 * enable using alias to your daily commands (e.g., type gcm when you used to type git commit -m)